 Interview with Steve McCurry – Masters of Photography

-For this first post of the “One on One With the Masters of Photography” series, it’s my pleasure to interview one of the most important photographers of our time, best known for his iconic image of the “Afghan girl”- Photojournalist, Steve McCurry.
+For this post of “One on One With the Masters of Photography” series, it’s my pleasure to interview one of the most important photographers of our time, best known for his iconic image of the “Afghan girl”- Photojournalist, Steve McCurry.

 Afghan Girl, Pakistan- Steve McCurry

-The full interview with Steve McCurry:
+Interview with Steve McCurry:

 Steve, thanks once again for taking part in this interview.